 Hello

-I'm Timothy, the Founder and Artistic Director of FaceNoise.
-I have had the privilege of singing professionally in lots of different kinds of choirs, and know how good it is for you.
-Group singing is disappearing in the UK, and FaceNoise is the experimental choir set on researching and challenging the issues leading to this decline.
+I'm Timothy, the Founder & Artistic Director of FaceNoise.
+I have had the privilege to work in many areas of the choral industry, and know how good it is for you.
+Group singing is disappearing in the UK, so I set up FaceNoise as an experimental choral foundation to research and meet these issues head-on through community, education and performance.

 My Story